bdnath702/Credit-Card-UI-Design/README.md

 ✅ Modern credit card UI design.
 ✅ Uses Google Fonts for better typography.
 ✅ Flexible and responsive layout.
-✅ Styled with CSS box-shadow for a realistic effect.
+✅ Styled with CSS box-shadow for a realistic effect

 📁 Folder Structure